 Hi!
 I’m Emma, and nearly a year ago, my beautiful daughter came into our world as we became parents for the first time.
 My wonderful little family and I live in Reading, Berkshire.
 I am profoundly deaf, and so are my parents.
 My partner of nearly 10 years is hearing.
 We didn’t know what to expect when ‘expecting’; whether our little bub would be deaf or hearing- not that it mattered.
 However, as soon as she was born, her hearing was tested, and she could hear perfectly.
 This is the short-ish story of my experience of being a deaf mummy.

-Being a first time mummy is quite daunting, but being a first time ‘deaf’ mummy is a whole different experience.
+Being a first-time mummy is quite daunting, but being a first-time ‘deaf’ mummy is a whole different experience.
 So where do I begin??
-I guess I begin at the very start………My preparation for my bundle of joy went above and beyond;, as I thought about baby alarms, me being at the hospital and even worse- me having to stay overnight at the hospital?
+I guess I begin at the very start………My preparation for my bundle of joy went above and beyond; as I thought about baby alarms, me being at the hospital and even worse- me having to stay overnight at the hospital?

 Should I sleep with my baby in the same bed, and then I might be able to feel her cry?
 But I might squish her?
-And I’m sure the hospital would frown upon that?
+And I’m sure the hospital would frown upon that.

-Sure enough I had to stay in the hospital because of the procedure, so I explained to the nurses that I needed my baby monitor, sorry, partner, to stay with me to be able to wake me when the baby cried.
-They were very understanding and supportive and allowed for that to happen.
+Sure enough, I had to stay in the hospital because of the procedure, so I explained to the nurses that I needed my baby monitor, sorry, partner, to stay with me to be able to wake me when the baby cried.
+They were very understanding and supportive and allowed that to happen.
 Needless to say, we both didn’t get any sleep that night!

-There’s been a many a time where I have run the batteries out on her toys as I leave them on all day, not knowing that they are on until my partner comes home with a quizzical, almost concerned look on his face as if he is ‘hearing’ things until he notices her toys… oops!
+There’s been many a time where I have run the batteries out on her toys as I leave them on all day, not knowing that they are on until my partner comes home with a quizzical, almost concerned look on his face as if he is ‘hearing’ things until he notices her toys… oops!